Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Matchup vs. Buffalo

-- Hill is averaging 74 receiving yards per game in four career matchups against the Bills, 3.5 more than his receiving yards prop bet over/under for Sunday's game (70.5).
+- In his four matchups against the Bills, Hill's 74 receiving yards average is 3.5 more than his over/under for Sunday's game (70.5).

-- In four matchups versus the Bills, Hill has not had a TD catch.
+- In four matchups versus the Bills, Hill has not had a touchdown catch.

-- The Bills are conceding 179.2 passing yards per game this season, the NFL's best pass defense.
+- The Bills have the NFL's best pass defense this season, allowing 179.2 yards per game through the air.

 Recent Performances

-- In last week's matchup with the Steelers, Hill grabbed five passes for 57 yards and scored one touchdown.
+- In last week's matchup with the Steelers, Hill caught five passes for 57 yards and scored one touchdown.

-- Hill has accumulated 12 catches for 99 yards and one touchdown over his last three outings.
-He was targeted 18 times and averages 33.0 receiving yards.
+- Over his last three outings, Hill has caught 12 passes for 99 yards and one touchdown.
+He was targeted 18 times, and averaged 33.0 yards per game.

 Hill's Kansas City Teammates